gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Step 8: Shadow the 'bio-content.js' component

 Your name probably isn't Jane Doe.
-Let's fix that with a custom `bio-content.js` component using [theme shadowing](/docs/themes/shadowing/).
-Don't forget to stop and restart your development server when adding a shadowed component for the first time.
+It is possible to update this information with a custom `bio-content.js` component using [theme shadowing](/docs/themes/shadowing/).

+> Don't forget to stop and restart your development server when adding a shadowed component for the first time.

 Your file structure should look like this:

 ```
 └── src